McKlay/research-starter-handbook/docs/Preface.md

 - A **map for navigating the research ecosystem** (when no one teaches you how).
 - And a **record of what it means to evolve—from vague interest to focused impact.**

-If you’ve ever felt lost choosing a topic, confused by academic structures, or frustrated with the lack of guidance—this handbook is for you.
+If you’ve ever felt lost choosing a topic, confused by academic structures, or frustrated with the lack of guidance, this handbook is for you.

 ---